SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

                 content:
                   -
                     type: text
                     text: 'We vow transparency in our processes, take ownership of our limitations and commit to continuous self-work.
-Through this modeling, we expect and challenge our colleagues and partners to do the same.'
+Through this modeling, we expect and challenge our community and corporate partners to do the same.'
             right_content:
               -
                 type: heading